goetas/twital/doc/en/source/index.rst

 What is Twital?
 ###############

-Twital is a little "plugin" for Twig that change its templating language syntax, adding some shortcuts ad making it syntax more suitable for HTML based (XML, HTML5) templates.
+Twital is a little "plugin" for `Twig`_ that change its language syntax, adding some shortcuts ad making it more suitable for HTML based (XML, HTML5, XHTML, SGML) templates.

-You can learn more about Twig reading its official documentation on http://twig.sensiolabs.org/
+You can learn more about `Twig reading its official documentation <http://www.python.org/>`_.

-To understand better what are Twital benefits consider this Twig template that simply shows a list of users from an array.
+To understand better what are Twital benefits, consider this Twig template that simply shows a list of users from an array.

 .. code-block:: xml+jinja